Egypt–United Kingdom relations: Security ties

+Since 2016, joint military exercises between the two countries have become more frequent and intensive.
+These include naval exercises, air exercises, and ground exercises (e.g., to improve counterterrorism capabilities).
+Since the signing of the security memorandum between the Egyptian and British defense ministries in September 2015, hundreds of security personnel have been trained in the United Kingdom.
+The UK has sent security experts to Egypt to improve security measures at airports and ports, and intelligence information on the activities of transnational terrorist groups is exchanged regularly.
+Due to its location on the Red Sea/Suez Canal, Egypt is considered an important strategic partner for London.
+When it comes to equipping the Egyptian armed forces, traditional security partners such as the US and France have an advantage over the British, but defense contractors such as BAE Systems and Rolls-Royce Defense have shown interest in the Egyptian market.

 Diplomatic missions

 Egypt's embassy in the United Kingdom is located at 26 South Audley Street, London W1K 1DW.

 The United Kingdom's embassy in Egypt is located at 7 Ahmed Ragheb Street, Garden City, Cairo.
 Outside Cairo, there is a British Consulate-General in Alexandria and an Honorary Consulate in Sharm el Sheik.

 The current Egyptian Ambassador to the UK is Sherif Kamel, the British Ambassador to Egypt is Mark Bryson-Richardson MBE.